black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 }
 ```
 Inside the parameter list in the callback function for the map method, unpack all 5 object properties from objects in arr using object destructuring.

+# Step 27
+Inside the body of the callback function, you will need to add template literals `` which will contain the HTML content for the player cards.

+Inside the template literals, add an empty div with a class of "player-card".